mstocco/mariostoc.co/content/traininglog/20210328-ironman2021-22weeksout.md

 ### NOTES
 Run Time: **33 minutes** &nbsp; Average Pace: **5:41/km**

-I started the day helping family with a trip to and from Duncan.
-I thought about doing the run up there (for nostalgia I guess) but decided that I'd rather just make my way south.
+I started the day helping family with an early morning trip to Duncan.
+I thought about doing the run up there (for nostalgia I guess) but decided that after moving boxes and furniture, I'd rather just make my way south.
 I needed food and thought it best to do my TAC Routine before the activity and after sitting in the driver's seat.
 <!---->
 I had a nap once I got home and when I woke, the wind was still blowing but the rain had stopped.
 Perfect.